Hi Guys! Hope you are doing well. Today, I wanted to do a diary post on my trip to Pakistan’s northern areas.

-As you guys may know, I was born in Karachi, Pakistan, but had never been to what is called the northern areas.
-After moving to the states in 1995, I thought I would never get a chance because these areas are so out-of-the-way and I only visit Karachi when I travel to Pakistan.
-Then in 2005, after my college graduation, I made a plan to visit my aunt and uncle in Karachi, Pakistan.
-And they surprised my brother and I with a trip to what we call a call “a bit of heaven on earth”.
+As you guys may know, I was born in Karachi, Pakistan, but had never visited its northern areas.
+After moving to the United States in 1995, I thought I would never get a chance because these areas are so out-of-the-way and I only visit Karachi when I travel to Pakistan.
+Then in 2005 after my college graduation, my brother and I made a plan to visit my aunt and uncle in Karachi, Pakistan and they surprised us with a trip to what is known as “a bit of heaven on earth”.

-Getting there was an adventure in itself.
-We decided to take the slow but, more culturally engaging method of transportation-Pakistan’s railway.
+Unbeknownst to me, getting there was an adventure in itself.
+We decided to take the slow but, a culturally engaging method of transportation– Pakistan’s railway.
 We started with staying a few days in Lahore.
-Lahore is a two to three day trip to Lahore.
-We reached Lahore and met up with our cousins and family.
-They showed us all the sights-from Wagha Border ceremony to Badshai Masjid.
-We saw the Shalimar gardens, and Minar-e-Pakistan.
+Lahore is a two to three-day trip from Karachi.
+We reached Lahore and met up with our cousins and family who live there.
+They showed us all the sights-from Wagha Border ceremony to Old Lahore.
+We saw the Badshai Masjid, Sheesh Mahal, Shalimar gardens, and Minar-e-Pakistan.
 Lahore is scattered with beautiful historic sights like Lahore Fort, Lahori Gate, Shahi Hammam, and Hiran Minar.
 Lahore is also known for its garden.
 The best place to research is Google (or See HERE).
-Everything there is sort of well preserved, yet still beautiful.
-I could imagine Mughal princesses in their ornate attire walking and doing their everyday tasks in these beautiful locations.
+Everything there is sort of well-preserved, yet still beautiful.
+I could picture Mughal princesses in their ornate attire walking and doing their everyday tasks in these beautiful locations.

-After Lahore, we took a bus ride to Islamabad, the nation’s capital.
-We spent a few days there taking in all the sights from Faisal Mosque to all the Parliament Buildings.
+After Lahore, we took a bus ride to Islamabad, Pakistan’s capital.
+We spent a few days there taking in all the sights from Faisal Mosque to the Parliament Building.
 We even visited an old zoo and park where I use to play when I lived there briefly.
 Islamabad is a very modern city even by western standards.
 The best part is renting a car and going to Daman-e-Koh for beautiful vistas of Islamabad.
 For some other sites to visit, see HERE.
 It is a beautiful city!

 After Islamabad, the real adventure began.
-We chartered a bus and drove up to all the beautiful, and historic places of Punjab.
+We chartered a bus and drove up to all the naturally beautiful places of Punjab.
 Muree, Bhurban, and Taxila.
-While Muree and Bhurban are a few miles apart and definitely worth the overnight trip, Taxila is one place where we spent a few hours.
-Mostly an archeological site today, which includes a fun museum, there is little left of the city, but, to stand among the broken-down buildings that were thousands of years old was definetely a bucket-list moment.
+While Muree and Bhurban are a few miles apart and definitely worth the overnight trip, Taxila is one place where we spent only a few hours.
+Mostly an archeological site today, which includes a fun museum, there is little left of the once-thriving city.
+To stand over the ruins thousands of years old definitely felt like a bucket list moment.

-From Taxila, we entered the northern areas.
-Unfortunutely, I don’t remember many names of the little towns we passed by, but what stood out were the little cafe’s along the rivers and roads.
-I drank the best chai (cardamom tea with milk and sugar) there next to the most beautiful vistas!
+Driving North from Taxila, we officially entered the northern areas.
+Unfortunately, I don’t remember many names of the little towns we passed by, but what stood out for me was seeing the little cafeterias along the rivers and roads.
+I swear, I drank the best chai (cardamom tea with milk and sugar) there next to the most beautiful vistas!